ic-labs/django-icekit/docs/customising/rich-content-models.rst

 Page types
 ----------

-ICEkit uses [django-fluent-pages] to provide a tree of pages for your site.
+GLAMkit uses [django-fluent-pages] to provide a tree of pages for your site.
 Each page is an instance of a Page Type.

 Pages can be arranged in any tree shape.
 The URL of a page is made up of